-The Cambridge Medieval Palaeography Workshop is a new forum for informal discussion on medieval script and scribal practices, and on the presentation, circulation and reception of texts in their manuscript contexts.
-It is hoped to hold a series of workshops annually in the Easter Term, each focusing upon a particular issue, and usually explored through a pair of short presentations and discussion.
+The Cambridge Medieval Palaeography Workshop is a forum for informal discussion on medieval script and scribal practices, and on the presentation, circulation and reception of texts in their manuscript contexts.
+Each workshop focuses upon a particular issue, usually explored through one or more informal presentations and general discussion.
+All are welcome.

 Friday 28 April 2017, 2-4pm, Faculty of English (West Road), Room SR24

 Analyzing scribal technique: the perspective of a practitioner

 An informal workshop on scribal techniques in the writing of the formal book-script, littera textualis, in the late thirteenth and early fourteenth centuries, led by the scribe, Paul Antonio, focusing upon examples from the composite music manuscript, the Montpellier Codex (Montpellier, Bibliothèque de Médecine, H 196).

 Friday 5 May 2017, 2-4pm Faculty of English (West Road), Room SR24